berkayermis/Berkayermis/README.md

 <h1 align="center">Hi :ringed_planet:	, I'm Berkay Ermiş</h1>
 <h4 align="center">

-I am a fourth-grade computer engineering student at Istanbul Medipol University and, founder and the team mentor of Google DSC Medipol community.
+I am a senior computer engineering student who is prone to teamwork, open to innovations, and one of the 41 fellows selected by the Turkish Entrepreneurship Foundation in 2021.

-I am currently interested in Blockchain technology.
-Also, I am interested the cryptography, distributed systems as well as my finance interest.
-Recently, I am trying to develop myself on Blockchain technology and feeling the excitement about new initiatives that technology will bring with web 3.
+Recently I have been interested in Blockchain development by following Metaverse, DAOs, and DeFi related projects.

 </h4>
 <hr>